remarkjs/remark-language-server/readme.md

 This package is a [language server][] which can lint and format markdown files using remark.

-You can choose from the 150+ plugins that already exist or make your own.

-See [the remark monorepo readme][remark] for info on what the remark ecosystem is.

 ## When should I use this?

 You can use this package when you want to enhance your editor with linting and